 See Also: Best Cameras for Hiking and Trekking

 Make the most of the light when shooting

 The light offered in Iceland is second to none.
-Visit during winter and you’ll be rewarded with beautiful colour dancing across the skies.
-Visit in summer and you’ll experience a golden hour that lasts for hours both as the sun rises and as the sun sets.
-We were lucky to experience some incredible night during our first night and as a result, I took my favourite photograph of all time.
+Visit during winter, and you’ll get beautiful colour dancing across the skies.
+Visit in summer, and you’ll experience a golden hour that lasts for hours when the sun rises and sets.
+We were lucky to experience some incredible light on our first night, and as a result, I took my favourite photograph of all time.